intob/zoe/readme.md

 While HTTP/1.1 does not compress headers, modern HTTP versions (HTTP/2 and HTTP/3) include mechanisms for header compression (HPACK and QPACK, respectively).
 These improvements significantly enhance the efficiency of web communication, especially for applications that make frequent or numerous HTTP requests.

+## In progress

+### Write gzipped pages to filesystem (one file)
+Currently, every event is written to the filesystem individually without compression.

 ## To do

 ### (maybe one day) Protect against slow poisoning
 Poisoning of the data is hard to prevent, and rather comically so as this is opensource.
 If needed... we can always cross-reference.

-### (maybe) Write gzipped pages to filesystem (one file)
-Currently, every event is written to the filesystem individually without compression.

-# From David
+## From David
 - More meaningful & insightful analytics
 - Which cids often group together in a single session?